 What makes a course or curricular project a “SENCER course” or a “SENCER project”?
 To what extent does an examination of a course or project demonstrate the presence or absence of components associated with the SENCER Ideals?
 These are the two basic questions that the rubric is designed to help answer.

 Various elements of course design, faculty practice, and institutional policy makingâ€”some common to good designs and practices and others more specific to the SENCER approachâ€”are presented in the following pages, each with a brief description.
 For each, those completing the rubric are invited to consider the following four options:

 - Not Observed - the element was not observed in the material reviewed;

-- Basic - the review showed evidence of that the element was present at a level described in the chart as “basic,”
+- Basic - the review showed evidence that the element was present at a level described in the chart as “basic”;

 - Advanced - the review showed evidence of the presence of the element at a level described as “advanced”; and

 - Transformative - the review showed evidence that was so advanced so as to be transformative, according to the application of the rubric.

 Using the rubric is like doing an audit; that is, you will be looking at material evidence to make the assessments.
-This evidence may consist of a review of relevant course materials, such as syllabi, texts, websites, assignments, completed projects and tests, assessment findings, video/audiotapes, reports, journals.
+The evidence may consist of a review of relevant course materials, such as syllabi, texts, websites, assignments, completed projects and tests, assessment findings, video/audiotapes, reports, and journals.
 The evidence may also come from transcripts of interviews with students and professors, etc. When using the rubric, you will want to note your “findings” as well as the source of the evidence on the rubric form itself in the space below each “table.”